Derived equivalences induced by good silting complexes: Introduction

 \section{Introduction}

-Let $A$ be a $k$-algebra, where $k$ is a commutative ring with one.
-Recall that tilting theory generalizes Morita theory, in the sense that if $T\in\Mod A$ is a classical 1-tilting module with endomorphism $E=\End_A(T)$, then the functors $\Hom_A(T,-)$, $-\otimes_ET$ and their derived functors induce mutually inverse equivalences between some subcategories of respective module categories.
-We note that in this case $T$ has to be finitely presented, and the above mentioned subcategories are the torsion or the torsion-free classes induced by $\Hom_A(T,-)$ and $-\otimes_ET$.
-A result which makes precise these things was formulated first by Brenner and Butler in \cite{BB} and was afterwards called the Tilting Theorem.
-Note that a version of the Tilting Theorem can be formulated at the level of derived category and functors, \cite{Hap}.
+Tilting theory generalizes Morita theory in the following sense: Let $A$ be a $k$-algebra, where $k$ is a commutative ring with one, and let $T\in\Mod A$ (right modules) be a classical 1-tilting module with endomorphism $E=\End_A(T)$.
+Then $T$ induces the torsion theories $(\CU,\CV)$ in $\Mod{A}$ with $\CU=\Ker\Ext_A^1(T,-)$ and $\CV=\Ker\Hom_R(T,-)$, respectively $(\X,\CY)$ in $\Mod{E}$ with $\X=\Ker(-\otimes_E T)$ and $\CY=\Ker\Tor_1^R(-,T)$ such that the functors $\Hom_A(T,-):\CU\rightleftarrows \CY:-\otimes_ET$ and $\Ext_R^1(T,-):\CV\rightleftarrows \X:\Tor_1^R(-,T)$ are mutually inverse equivalences, called \textit{counter equivalences}.
+We note that in this case $T$ has to be finitely presented.
+A result that makes precise these things was formulated first by Brenner and Butler in \cite{BB} and was afterward called the Tilting Theorem.
+This result was extended to classical $n$-tilting modules in \cite{My}.
+Note that a version of the Tilting Theorem can be formulated at the level of derived category and derived functors, see \cite{Hap}.
 This leads to a Morita Theory for derived categories which has as a culminating point the theory developed by Rickard in \cite{Ric1} and \cite{Ric2}.
-We refer to \cite{KDT} for a recent survey.
+Moreover, a very general result was proved by Keller in \cite{KDG}: every reasonable triangulated category is equivalent to a derived category associated to a dg-algebra.
+The right choice for this dg-algebra is the dg-endomorphism algebra of a compact generator.
+This covers the derived version of the tilting theorem since every $n$-tilting module corresponds to a compact generator in the derived category, and the tilting condition assures that the associated dg-endomorphism algebra is the usual endomorphism ring.
+We refer to \cite{KDT} for a self--contained survey.